rleber/bun/doc/file_format/file_format.md

 - decode_help.txt  Some dialog about the characteristics of Honeywell files
 - free.b.txt           A program to decode Honeywell's freeze file format, written in B, an ancestor of C
 - huff.b.txt           A program to encode Huffman coded files
-- huff.b.obsolete.txt  A program to decode Huffman encoded files, also written in B. THIS FILE IS OBSOLETE, AND DOES NOT MATCH THE ENCODING USED IN THESE FILES.
+- huff.plus.b.txt      A program to encode Huffman plus format files, also written in B.
 - puff.b.txt           A program to decode Huffman coded files (huff and puff, get it?)

 The "bun dump" and "bun freezer dump" commands are available to display the contents of files in octal